SiloCityLabs/Cuttlephone/docs/guides/print-guide.md

 Print quality is essential for Joy-Con and Junglecat rails.
 Tune up your printer and tune your slicer for quality.
 Epsecially tune the **linear advance setting** to prevent blobbing.
 Tune the overhangs to prevent sagging.

-Set layer height to 0.10mm-0.15mm for quality or 0.2mm-0.3mm for test prints.
+Set layer height to 0.10mm-0.15mm for quality or 0.2mm-0.3mm for faster test prints.
 Use at least 3 perimeters so that the case walls are solid.

 **Variable extrusion width** will make the rails much better.
 Cura 5.0 and PrusaSlicer 2.5 both have this feature.
 Some companies reskin Cura as their own slicer - use the latest version of regular Cura instead.